nuxeo/nuxeo/docker/README.md

 ### Environment Variables

-Currently, there are three environment variables that are taken into account by a final image:
+Currently, there are three environment variables that are taken into account by a Nuxeo image:

 - `JAVA_OPTS`
 - `NUXEO_CLID`